The Cambridge Spring Dash 100 calendar event Enter this event »

 The event starts from the Recreation Pavilion in Girton, where we'll provide tea and biscuits before you set off.
 We'll open up from about 7.15am for The Pork Pie-ers and remain open until The Spring Dashers have left.
 There are toilets and changing facilities.
 There is a large, free car park, although hopefully you'll be cycling to the start.

 The first control is The Tally Ho pub in Barkway where you'll be greeted with the possibility of one of the best coffees I've tasted outside Italy — so good I recommended it on TripAdvisor!
-The Tally Ho opens for breakfast and they stock croissants and pastries for hungry cyclists on-the-go or a full breakfast menu.
-The Spring Dash is two days after St Patrick's Day: I've been told their decorations will still be up and they may even have a proper Irish band in residence for the weekend, so this could be a proper party stop!
+The Tally Ho is opening up especially for us, and they will have a stock of croissants and pastries for hungry cyclists on-the-go.
+The Spring Dash is two days after St Patrick's Day: I've been told their decorations will still be up as per last year, although I haven't heard about the band …

 The second control is The White Horse Inn in Withersfield near Haverhill.
 Recently returned to its former glory as a well-established and much-loved country pub (it was briefly renamed Bradman's), this traditional hostelry serves fine beers and has a good lunchtime menu and they're looking forward to meeting you.
 You will probably arrive around 1pm, perfect timing for some chips or a sandwich, or something more substantial.

 There will be a manned arrivée, but the rest of the event is x-rated and you'll have to get proofs-of-passage — receipts or stamp-marks — at both pubs, or nearby establishments (of which there are few).
-There will be ink-stamps at both pubs to avoid requesting a receipt — please mark your time next to the stamp-mark on your brevet.
+There will be ink-stamps or stickers at both pubs or you can request a receipt — please mark your time next to the stamp-mark on your brevet.

 Toilets are available at the start/finish and opposite Bicicletta in Saffron Walden (these are somewhat posh for public loos!).